Jenny Sjödin: Grappling career

 After moving to Manchester in 2009, Sjödin also began training Brazilian jiu-jitsu, submission grappling and mixed martial arts under Rosi Sexton at the Fighting Fit Martial Arts Centre.
 On May 23, 2010, she won the gold medal in the female division of Ground Control's no-gi grappling tournament.
 As a result of her win, Sjödin earned herself a trip to New Jersey, United States to take part in the Grapplers Quest tournament.
-After taking the silver medal in the 120 lb–139.9 lb division, Sjödin finished off her 2010 with another silver medal at North American Grappling Association's European Championships in Paris, France.
+After taking the silver medal in the 120 lb–139.9 lb division, Sjödin finished off her 2010 with another silver medal at the North American Grappling Association's European Championships in Paris, France.

 Personal life

 Sjödin is a former member of the Sundsvall city council as a representative of the Liberal People's Party.
 She has a degree in political science.
 In 2013, Sjödin began working as a columnist for the Body Confidential website.
 In a column on October 17, 2013, Sjödin revealed she was six months pregnant.
 On January 17, 2014, Sjödin announced she had given birth.